xrucka/ltp-api-client-lib/README.md

     ```
 Now you can call endpoint with token.

-For CESNET LTP you can generate the token [LTP GUI](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).
+For CESNET LTP you have to generate the token in the [LTP GUI](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).

 ### 2) You need to know uuid group

 Then you have all information what you need to use CLI.

-In case of CESNET LTP group identificator can be found in [user profile](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).
+In case of CESNET LTP group identificator can be found in the [user profile](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).

 ## Examples
 ### Help